-The phenomenon of TIW has generally been attributed to intense latitudinal shears between the various components of the equatorial current system that cause the currents to become unstable (Philander, 1978; Cox, 1980).
-Other observational studies confirm that the TIW modify the mean oceanic currents by reducing the shears between them (Hansen and Paul, 1984; Weisberg, 1984).
-The instabilities cause large
+The phenomenon of TIWs has generally been attributed to intense latitudinal shears between the various components of the equatorial current system that cause the currents to become unstable (Philander, 1978; Cox, 1980).
+Other observational studies confirm that the TIWs modify the mean oceanic currents by reducing the shears between them (Hansen and Paul, 1984; Weisberg, 1984).
+The instabilities cause large perturbations of the SST front between the colder upwelling water of the Pacific equatorial cold tongue and the warmer water to the north (Flament et al., 1996; Kennan and Flament, 2000).
+Qiao and Weisberg (1995) estimated that TIWs in the equatorial Pacific propagate westwards with periods of 20-40 days, wavelengths of 1000-2000 km and a phase speed of $\sim 0.5 \text{ ms}^{-1}$.
+In spite of oceanic origin, TIWs variability can project onto the atmosphere, affecting the formation of cloud (Deser et al., 1993; Hashizume et al., 2001), changing the heat flux (Thum et al., 2002), and causing wind variations (Hayes et al., 1989; Chelton et al., 2001; Liu et al., 2000; Hashizume et al., 2002) with similar 20-30-day periodicities.

-- 5 perturbations of the SST front between the colder upwelling water of the Pacific equatorial cold tongue and the warmer water to the north (Flament et al., 1996; Kennan and Flament, 2000).
-Qiao and Weisberg (1995) estimated that TIW in the equatorial Pacific propagate westwards with periods of 20-40 days, wavelengths of 1000-2000 km and a phase speed of 0.5 ms-1.
-Although of oceanic origin, TIW variability can project onto - the atmosphere, affecting the formation of cloud (Deser et al., 1993; Hashizume et al., 2001), changing the heat flux (Thum et al., 2002), and causing wind variations (Hayes et al., 1989; Chelton et al., 2001; Liu et al., 2000; Hashizume et al., 2002) with similar 20-30-day periodicities. - TIW-induced oceanic eddy heat flux towards the equator has been shown to be comparable to the Ekman heat flux away from the equator and the large-scale net airsea heat flux over the tropical Pacific (Wang and McPhaden, 1999).
-TIW are thus an important component of the large-scale heat balance of the equatorial cold tongue.
+TIWs-induced oceanic eddy heat flux towards the equator has been shown to be comparable to the Ekman heat flux away from the equator and the large-scale net air-sea heat flux over the tropical Pacific (Wang and McPhaden, 1999).
+Also, using a moored array dataset, Wang and Weisberg (2001) showed that the vertical and zonal eddy temperature fluxes are much smaller than the meridional eddy temperature flux, although the heat flux in the central Pacific is dominated by mean heat flux.
+Nevertheless, TIWs are an important component of the large-scale heat balance of the equatorial cold tongue.
 These modifications of heat flux induce perturbations of the surface wind stress field that are controlled by perturbations of the underlying SST field.